Joshi-Ketaki/Joshi-Ketaki.github.io/_pages/about.md

 My primary research interests are Operating Systems, Formal Methods and Computer Architecture.

-Before coming to Yale, I was a part of the Compiler optimization group at NVIDIA.
+Before coming to Yale, I was a part of the Compiler Optimization group at NVIDIA.
 My work had been on working on the compiler backend support for Turing architecture which was released in 2018.

 I wrote my undergraduate thesis at the [GCC Resource Center](http://www.cse.iitb.ac.in/grc/) at [IIT Bombay](http://www.iitb.ac.in/).
 Here, I developed a compiler optimizer generator which could generate compiler optimizers for custom analysis-transformation pairs.